marcospb19/marcospb19/README.md

   </tr>
 </table>

-### Experimenting how to build a programming language:
+### Experiments on how to build a programming language:

 1. [`lox`] - First hand-written Lexer, Parser, AST, and basic interpreter.
 2. [`cocoa`] - With Lexer and Parser libs, more interpreter work.